xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 18.09.20 16:22:20.170 Result: rowcount = 1, total = 4, SubQuery(Count,,) = 4
 ```

-What happens is: for every row in the `Orders` table a second select that selects all the related `OrderItems` collection get selected one by one.
-So in total there are at least 300 single `SELECT * from OrderItem where OrderId = X` statements dropped at your database.
+What happens is: for every row in the `Offer` table a second select that selects all the related `OfferItems` collection get selected one by one.
+So in total there are at least 300 single `SELECT * from OfferItem where OfferId = X` statements dropped at your database.

 Of course this happens because to sort the table on the client side, XPO needs to fetch all the records to order them.